solana-labs/solana/book/src/fork-selection.md

 needs to be resistant to attacks that exploit the variability in Proof of History ASIC speed.

+For brevity this design assumes that a single voter with a stake is deployed as an individual validator in the cluster.

 ## Time

 The Solana cluster generates a source of time via a Verifiable Delay Function we